payalshaha/part2_kpi_experiment-/README.md

 Before making a launch decision, several risks must be monitored.
 These include increased refund requests, higher support ticket volumes, lower user engagement quality, slower conversion times, and poor performance within specific user segments.
 An improvement in conversion alone may not justify a full rollout if it negatively affects the overall user experience or business performance.

 A recommendation will only be made after analyzing experiment results, comparing Control and Treatment performance, evaluating guardrail metrics, and conducting statistical hypothesis testing.
 The evidence must demonstrate that the Treatment group delivers a meaningful and statistically significant improvement in the primary success metric without creating unacceptable business risks.

+## Business Context

+A subscription-based digital product company launched a new onboarding and activation campaign to improve user conversion and early engagement.
+Users were randomly assigned to one of two groups:

+* **Control Group:** Existing onboarding experience
+* **Treatment Group:** New onboarding experience

+The objective of this experiment was to determine whether the new onboarding campaign should be launched to all users based on its impact on conversion, engagement, and overall business performance.

+# Dataset Description

+The dataset contains user-level experiment data collected during the A/B test.

+### Key Variables

+* user_id
+* group (Control/Treatment)
+* landing_page_visit
+* trial_started
+* onboarding_completed
+* converted_to_paid
+* revenue_30d
+* refund_requested
+* support_ticket
+* engagement_score
+* days_to_convert
+* region
+* device_type
+* traffic_source
+* plan_type

+The dataset was cleaned and validated before analysis.

+### Data Validation Performed

+* Missing value check
+* Group count verification
+* Duplicate User ID check
+* Invalid binary value check
+* Revenue outlier review
+* Segment distribution comparison

+Revenue was highly zero-inflated because only converted users generated revenue.
+High revenue values were retained because they represented legitimate customer purchases rather than data errors.

+---

 ## North Star Metric: Paid Conversion Rate